Allergy Shots in Oklahoma: What to Know

 SoonerCare (Oklahoma Medicaid) transitioned to managed care via SoonerSelect in April 2024.
 SoonerSelect MCOs include Aetna Better Health of Oklahoma, Humana Healthy Horizons in Oklahoma, and Oklahoma Complete Health (Centene).
 All cover allergy testing and immunotherapy.

 Curex accepts most major Oklahoma insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, it costs less than a single allergist visit in most Oklahoma cities.
+At $129/month without insurance, at-home SCIT through Curex costs far less than a traditional in-office allergy shot program in Oklahoma.

 Allergy Shots by City in Oklahoma